|Date of Birth||20 January 1926, Packard, Kentucky, USA|

 In the first part of her film career, her most impressive roles were in The Fountainhead (1949), opposite Gary Cooper, with whom she had three-year-long love affair, and in director Robert Wise's sci-fi classic, The Day the Earth Stood Still (1951), which she made at 20th Century-Fox.
 Warners hadn't been thrilled with her and let her go before her contract was up, so she signed with Fox.
 Her film career stagnating, she returned to Broadway and achieved the success that eluded her in films, appearing in the revival of Hellman's play, The Children's Hour (1961), in 1952.
 She met and married the writer, Roald Dahl, in 1953, and they would have five children in 30 years of marriage.

 In 1957, she had one of her finest roles in Elia Kazan's parable about the threat of mass-media demagoguery and home-grown fascism in A Face in the Crowd (1957).
 Before she had appeared in the movie, Neal had taken over the role of "Maggie" in Tennessee Williams' Cat on a Hot Tin Roof (1958), the Broadway smash that had been directed by Kazan.
-Returning to the stage, she appeared in the London production of Williams' Suddenly, Last Summer (1959) and replaced Anne Bancroft in the Broadway production of The Miracle Worker (1962).
+Returning to the stage, she appeared in the London production of Williams' Suddenly, Last Summer (1959) and co-starred with Anne Bancroft in the Broadway production of The Miracle Worker (1962).

 After appearing in Breakfast at Tiffany's (1961), she had what was arguably her finest role, as Alma the housekeeper, in Hud (1963) opposite Paul Newman.
 The film was a hit and Neal won the Best Actress Oscar.
 In 1965, she suffered a series of strokes that nearly killed her.
 She was filming John Ford's film, 7 Women (1966), at the time, and had to be replaced by Anne Bancroft (who would later take a role she turned down, "Mrs. Robinson" in The Graduate (1967)).
 Neal was pregnant at the time.
 She underwent a seven-hour operation on her brain and survived, later delivering her fifth child.
 She underwent rehabilitation supervised by her husband.